Datuk Keramat: Shrines

-Keramat is a small yellow-coloured painted shrines that can be found along sidewalks or under trees in Malaysia.
+A typical Keramat is a small yellow-coloured painted shrines that can be found along sidewalks or under trees in Malaysia.
 These shrines are usually worshipped by residents living nearby.
 The shrines are normally of a fusion Chinese-Malay design, with Islamic elements such as the crescent moon decorations.
 Inside the shrine, a small, decorated statue or a piece of stone (wrapped in yellow cloth) is venerated, representing the datuk.
 Offerings are brought and placed around the datuk, or sometimes on a small altar in front of it.

 Types

 One belief is that there are a total of nine types of datuks, and that each of them were once great warriors and expert in Malay local martial arts, the silat except for the last datuk.
 They were also known to possess great magical powers.
 Worshippers usually pray to datuks for protection, good health, and good luck, and sometimes seek divine help to overcome their problems.

 Below are the nine datuks from the eldest to the youngest: